gamekiller2048/windows-helper/README.md

      }
      ```

-By following these steps, you can easily add and enable custom windows without rebuilding the entire application.
+By following these steps, you can easily add custom windows without rebuilding the application.

 ## Contact

-For any inquiries or support, please reach out to leocheng333375749@gmail.com
+For any support, please reach out to ch3.leoo@gmail.com